dineshba/website/content/posts/openrc.md

 #### Solution:

-Put this openrc file in the path (so that we can invoke this from anywhere) Eg: `/usr/local/bin/openrc`
+Put this openrc script file in the path (so that we can invoke this from anywhere) Eg: `/usr/local/bin/openrc`

+> Note: Below script depends on [git-open](https://github.com/paulirish/git-open), [fzf](https://github.com/junegunn/fzf), [ripgrep](https://github.com/BurntSushi/ripgrep) (replace rg with grep if you want)

 ```sh
 $ cat /usr/local/bin/openrc